comodelling/commongraph/plan.md

 **Front-end Framework**

 - front-end framework: React  is likely the best choice for integrating with Cytoscape.js and interacting with a JanusGraph database via Python's Gremlin API.
 React's component-based architecture, large ecosystem, and flexibility make it well-suited for building complex, interactive applications like Wishnet.
 The `react-cytoscapejs` library simplifies the integration with Cytoscape.js, and React's strong support for API interactions ensures smooth communication with the back-end.
+React Flow

 **Front-end Graph interface**
 - what open source library/API/language for the graph interface?
 Citoscape.js/dash_cytoscape (alternatives: D3.js, Vis.js)